Djed Spence: Tottenham Hotspur

 On 19 July 2022, Tottenham Hotspur announced the signing of Spence on a five-year contract, for a reported fee of £20 million.
-Manager Antonio Conte swiftly disowned the signing, describing Spence as "an investment by the club."
-Spence later revealed that this "shattered [his] confidence."
+Manager Antonio Conte swiftly disowned the signing, describing Spence as "an investment by the club".
+Spence later revealed that this "shattered [his] confidence".

 Ahead of Tottenham's game against Nottingham Forest on 29 August, Conte praised Spence for his efforts in training; he rewarded him with his Tottenham and Premier League debut, bringing him on as a late substitute in a 2–0 win.
 Further appearances were limited, however: Spence had made just six by the end of January.

 Loan to Rennes

-On 31 January 2023, Spence joined French Ligue 1 side Stade Rennais on a loan until the end of the 2022–23 season.
+On 31 January 2023, Spence joined Ligue 1 side Stade Rennais on a loan until the end of the 2022–23 season.
 He made ten appearances for Rennes, including nine starts, one of which was a 2–0 win over Paris Saint-Germain at the Parc des Princes, the Parisian team's first league defeat at home in 23 months.

 Spence's minutes became limited after Rennes captain Hamari Traore returned from injury in April, and the loan was cut short by a knee injury which saw Spence return to England for treatment.